Determined, dynamic, committed, funny, loyal, friendly, loving, giving.

 Networking and building a name for ourselves in the industry has always been important to gain a competitive edge in the workplace.

-But as technology has evolved and our lives have become increasingly visible across many digital mediums – our personal brand has become one of the best tools we now have to advance and influence our career path!
+But as technology has evolved and our lives have become increasingly visible across many digital mediums – our personal brand has become one of the best tools we have to advance and influence our career!

 Having said that, your brand needs to extend beyond a job title and a set of skills and responsibilities.